David Hobbs helped make these videos

 Replacing the battery in your RX350 involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some RX350s, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Lexus and they will give you the code for free.
 In many Lexuss, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Lexus RX350 3.5L V6
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Lexus RX350 3.5L V6

 White light when you back up - yup, they burn out and you can replace them with bright LEDs2008 Lexus RX350 3.5L V6